grmwtt/ML-Toolbox/README.md

 # Machine Learning Toolbox

-A comprehensive collection of machine learning algorithms implemented from scratch with detailed explanations, diagnostics, and visualizations.
+Custom implementations of machine learning algorithms from scratch for educational purposes.

-## 📚 Overview
+## Overview

-This repository contains custom implementations of fundamental machine learning algorithms, each accompanied by:
+This repository contains implementations of fundamental ML algorithms with:
-- Mathematical foundations and intuition
+- Mathematical foundations and derivations
-- Step-by-step implementation from scratch
+- From-scratch implementations using NumPy
 - Diagnostic tools and evaluation metrics
 - Visualization of results and decision boundaries
 - Comparison with sklearn implementations
-- Use cases and appropriate data types
+- Use cases and practical guidelines

-## 🗂️ Repository Structure
+## Repository Structure

 ```
 ml-toolbox/